Cost of Attendance

 Tuition & Fees

-The following is a list of tuition and fees applicable to programs and/or courses offered in the online delivery format, effective March 1, 2016.
+The following is a list of tuition and fees applicable to programs and/or courses offered in the online delivery format, effective April 1, 2017.
 Tuition rates and fees may change at any time without prior notice; however, students will not be charged retroactively for tuition and fee increases for coursework already completed or for coursework the students were in the process of completing.
-Indirect costs which are not billed directly by the University.
+Indirect costs are not billed directly by the University.

 Master Level Programs (Levels 5000-6000)